MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Example opening for formatting:

-SUSANA: Given all that’s happened in the last couple of years, one reason to turn to mysticism is to find inner strength and sovereignty…
+SUSANA: Given all that's happened in the last couple of years, one reason to turn to mysticism is to find inner strength and sovereignty…

-WENDY: Yes—being here now, living on the Rock not on shifting sand—that’s the essence of sovereignty…
+WENDY: Yes—being here now, living on the Rock not on shifting sand—that's the essence of sovereignty…

 […continue alternating until end of conversation…]